-The information about you is studied along with the information from all other diabetes services in England and Wales.
-We produce national and local reports, including one for each GP practice and diabetes service.
+The information about you is studied along with the information from all other diabetes services in England.
+We produce national and local reports, including one for each GP practice.
 Reports never identify individuals.

 All the reports are available on the NDA website.
-An easy read summary report is also available from Diabetes UK's website www.diabetes.org.uk/NDA-reports
+An easy read summary report is also available from Diabetes UK's website www.diabetes.org.uk/NDAreports